anastayaa/Kong-API-Gateway-and-Spring-Boot-Microservices/README.md

      -p 8444:8444 \
      kong:latest
 ```
-After that, we have two running docker container, one for cassandra DB and another for kong instance.
+After that, we have two running docker containers, one for cassandra DB and another for kong instance.

 ![alt test](screens/docker-containers-1.png)